Age of Ultron

 "Age of Ultron" (abbreviated AU) is a 2013 comic book fictional crossover storyline published by Marvel Comics that involved the conquest of the Earth by the sentient robot tyrant Ultron.
 The storyline consisted of an eponymous, 10-issue core miniseries, and a number of tie-in books.

 The storyline was published between March and June 2013 and featured a storyline by Brian Michael Bendis.
 Artist Bryan Hitch provided the art for issues one through five, and Brandon Peterson for issues six through nine.
 Other artists who contributed to the series include Carlos Pacheco and Joe Quesada, the latter of whom drew part of the final issue.

 Marvel stated that all art for the series was completed before it was solicited, ensuring deadlines were met and that there were no more than thirteen tie-ins to the four-month event.

 This story takes place on two different Earths: the alternate Earth where Ultron annihilated humanity is referred to as Earth-61112, and the alternate reality where Morgan le Fay took over half the world is referred to as Earth-26111.

 A sequel, Cataclysm, was released later in 2013.

-The story arc served as an inspiration for the Marvel Cinematic Universe (MCU) film Avengers: Age of Ultron (2015), although the film does not directly adapt the events of the storyline.
+The story arc's title served as an inspiration for the Marvel Cinematic Universe (MCU) film Avengers: Age of Ultron (2015), although the film does not directly adapt the events of the storyline.
 A free adaptation of the storyline's events later appeared in the MCU animated series What If...?
 (2021).